f4llc0nn/lrtool/README.md

 ## TODO
 - Windows Registry operations
 - PS/kill operations: Find if a given process is running, if so, kill it.
-- HTML5 interface using Flask and Clarity.Design
+- User interface using Flask and VMware opensource https://clarity.design
 - ~Simplify/remove unused options like SORT BY and REVERSE~
 - ~Add a "device_count" field~
 - ~Option to choose a custom profile in config file~
+- ~Limit to max_workers=80 to avoid exausting current API limit (100)~ (Thanks to Nicholas Comeau)

 ## Main Sources:
 https://developer.carbonblack.com \